VA loan spouse requirements

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-A VA loan is a mortgage for members of the military, veterans and their spouses that allows the borrower to buy or construct a home without a down payment, and often at a favorable interest rate.
+A VA loan is a mortgage for members of the military, veterans and their spouses that allows the borrower to buy a home without a down payment, and often at a favorable interest rate.
 If you’re a military spouse, here’s how to know if you’re eligible for a VA loan.

 Do you qualify for a VA loan?